script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - The Free Select tool has options for blocking in with the foreground color
 - Paint Dynamics has an adjusted and fixed velocity mapping
 - Paint Dynamics has an adjusted brush spacing function, slider value is MAX
+- Selecting a Tool preset, always restores the Tool and preset, even when already selected

 ## Paths
 - Paths are softly drawn, with more alpha
 - Pick a path easily with 'Snap to Active Path' on, the path tool is excluded from the snap
-- Path points are much bigger and easy to grab, there's a size option in Preferences->Image Windows
 - Paths have a visibility option on the Paths Tool, visible by default
 - Paths have a pop up option "New Path", that starts the next path
-- The possible snapping distance has been greatly increased, Preferences->Snapping
 - Paths have a lock handles checkbox, to keep curves smooth
 - There is a "New Path" button on the Paths Tool

+## Preferences ->
+- Tool Options -> Show link to brush default buttons, allows you to hide those buttons
+- Snapping -> Snapping Distance, increase snapping distance range
+- Image Windows -> Path handle size, makes path handles bigger
+- Tools Options -> Show tag filtering, to hide filter entry boxes and tagging input

 ## Misc
 - The blank canvas message says "Start Autosave"
 - The error console doesn't shout the same warning at the user with every message
-- Curve points in editors are much bigger and easy to grab, preference option for size in 'Image Windows'
+- Curve points in editors are bigger and easy to grab
-- Preference option to show filter entry boxes and tagging input, Tools Options->Show tag filtering
+- The icon size of 'Configure this tab' now scales with the preference set for icon sizes
+- The Warp Tool warns the user that the next undo will cancel the warp
+- The Warp Tool never starts in Erase Mode (Although the GUI option may looks like it does)